 Backup and Recovery tools

 Backup and recovery tools are must-have software for any system.
-Let’s see what softwares you must have on Ubuntu.
+Let's take a look at some recommendations:

-This is another command line tool on this list of best Ubuntu application.
+This is another command line tool on this list of the best Ubuntu applications.
 TestDisk allows you to recover data on Linux.
 If you accidentally deleted files, there are still chances that you can get it back using TestDisk.

 System Tweaking and Management Tools

 These Tweak tools are a must for every Ubuntu user.
 They allow you to access some advanced system settings.
-Best of all, you can change themes in Ubuntu using these tweak tools.
+Best of all, you can change themes on Ubuntu using these tweak tools.

 UFW stands for Uncomplicated Firewall and rightly so.
 UFW has predefined firewall settings for Home, Work and Public networks.

-If you want to free up space on Ubuntu, try Stacer.
+If you want to free up space and monitor system resources on Ubuntu, try Stacer.
 This graphical tool allows you to optimize your Ubuntu system by removing unnecessary files and completely uninstalling software.
-Download Stacer from its website.

 In the end, I’ll list some of my other favorite Ubuntu apps that I could not put into a certain category.